TONYSKYZENG/rocket-chip/README.md

 Rocket Chip Generator :rocket: ![Build Status](https://github.com/chipsalliance/rocket-chip/workflows/Continuous%20Integration/badge.svg?branch=master)
 =====================
+This is a modified rocket-chip for better generation of vivado ips

 This repository contains the Rocket chip generator necessary to instantiate the RISC-V Rocket Core.
 For more information on Rocket Chip, please consult our [technical report](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-17.html).